KartikThummar/custom-autoscale-aws/README.md

-# This code is to perform Automation on custom single time sheduled autoscaling for ec2/fargate
+# Custom autoscaling for ec2/fargate

+---

+# Problem statement

+---

 There are 2 parts in order to perform this process